MelikeKoyuncu/Fordjupad_Pythonprogrammering/README.md

 ## Overview
-This project automates the process of fetching, transforming, and storing gender-related data from the World Bank API into a SQL Server database.
+This project automates the process of fetching, transforming, and storing gender-related data to SQL Server database.
 The automation script runs daily, ensuring that the latest data is always available for analysis.

 ## gender_statistics Project Structure